- slide 1 of 4

 PBS Kids has some great games for younger children.
 Their games progress from learning about letters, to learning about synonyms.
 All directions are spoken out loud.

 FreeReading.net is a great resource for reading intervention for pre k to grade 6.
 The website has a number activities, as well as resources for teachers.
-A further review of freereading.net is also available.
+Read more about FreeReading.net right here on Bright Hub Education.